OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 As pointed out in [this article](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Package_management#what_exactly_is_a_package_manager), to use software packages one may not need a *package manager*, which was what we did to get started.
-However, comparing to doing everything manually, a package manager can streamline and automate a long list of activities (mostly chores), ranging from template generation, automated build to testing etc, resulting in improved productivity and reliability.
+However, comparing to doing everything manually, a package manager can streamline and automate a long list of activities (mostly chores), ranging from template generation, automated build, testing to releasing etc, resulting in greatly improved productivity and reliability.

-Equipped with successful experience of our modular approach for workflow code packaging, from the beginning of 2021 we started to create our own *WorkFlow Package Manager - WFPM*.
+Equipped with the successful experience of our modular approach for workflow code packaging, from the beginning of 2021 we started to create our own *WorkFlow Package Manager - WFPM*.

 A command line interface (CLI) tool called *WFPM CLI* is developed to provide assistance throughout